EthanNorton/SWEskills/README.md

 3. Understandable scalability of code, as well as System Design.

 ## Areas of Focus
+Each of these should be considered a mini-book with research articles that give a strong theoretical and applicable foundation.
+I will reference examples of various repositories that I build.

 ### 1. Learning Code Quality and Maintainability

 - **Clean Code**:
-  - **Research Article**: "Towards Better Code: A Journey Through the State of the Art of Code Quality" by Emanuele Panichella et al.
+  - **Research Articles**: "Towards Better Code: A Journey Through the State of the Art of Code Quality" by Emanuele Panichella et al.
+      1.
   - **Practice**: Write code that is easy to read, understand, and maintain.

 - **The Pragmatic Programmer**: